What's R/C Sailplanes All About?

-Find a good starter sailplane kit or ARF (Almost Ready to Fly) kit.
-Good choices for a beginner's sailplane are planes that have 2 meter or shorter wing spans and use only rudder and elevator for controls.
-For a beginner, there really is only one way to go when choosing your first sailplane and that is to select a plane made mostly or all Expanded Polypropylene (EPP) foam.
-Planes made of EPP are very durable and just don't break easily, even if you dive them vertically into the ground as they just tend to bounce!
+Find a good starter sailplane or inexpensive ARF (Almost-Ready-to-Fly) kit.
+This kit probably should be 2-meter or shorter wing spans and use only rudder and elevator for the controls.
+These days there are newer materials that planes can be made.
+For a beginner pilot, it's really important to try to select a plane that is made mostly or entirely of Expanded Polypropylene (EPP) foam.
+Planes made of this EPP foam are very durable and simply don't break very easily, even if you dive them vertically into the ground as they just tend to bounce instead of break!
 This gives you the chance to learn from your mistakes without having to constantly re-build your plane after each flying session.

 You should really start with one of the EPP-based planes (for thermaling OR sloping) originally created by Dave's Aircraft Works (and still being manufactured by SkyKing RC Products), such as the all EPP, 2-meter wingspan S1-26.

-If you're a 'purist' and would rather build a more traditional kit out of balsa, there are several planes that have been teaching beginners over the years, but they are hard to find as they've been discontinued.
+If you're a 'purist' and would rather build a more traditional kit out of balsa wood, there are several planes still available that have been teaching beginners over the years.
 Plane kits known as Goldberg's Gentle Lady or Great Planes' Spirit were built by the thousands.
 If you are really interested in building one of those, you may find a kit on eBay or maybe a local hobby store.
 You can browse for other 2 meter planes here: other sailplanes.

-Don't go wild and purchase a 'full house' sailplane as your first sailplane, i.e. one that has ailerons, flaps, etc. and requires a computer radio to fly.
-It is ALWAYS better to buy a beginner sailplane and learn to fly before crashing a beautiful, carbon-fiber, $500+ investment into the hard ground.
-It is good (and more fun) to have more than one plane anyway.
+But don't go wild and purchase a 'full-house' sailplane as your first sailplane.
+A full-house sailplane is one that has many controls including ailerons, flaps, and possibly more and probably requires a computer radio to fly.
+It is ALWAYS better to buy a sailplane designed for a beginner (or novice) and learn to fly it before crashing a beautiful, carbon-fiber, $500+ investment into the hard ground.
+You can go buy that fancy plane later, after you've learned to fly.

 If you spend a little more for that first radio, you can get a transmitter that can be used for more than one plane.
 These transmitters have 'model memories' where each model can have a distinct profile stored in the transmitter.
 You won't outgrow one of these radios as you gain flying skills, build more planes, and want more features.
 But...
-I probably wouldn't buy the top o' the line computer radio as your first radio as they can be terribly frustrating to setup and program just to get 2 channels working.
+I probably wouldn't buy the top o' the line computer radio as your first radio as they can be terribly frustrating to setup and program just to get 2 channels working with your new plane.

 You can read more information about radios by visiting the radios page.